topazyo/s3-sentinel-connector/docs/ml_features.md

 ## Overview

-**Note:** The machine learning functionalities described herein depend on specific Python packages (`tensorflow`, `joblib`, `scikit-learn`).
-These have been added to `requirements/requirements.txt`.
-However, the features themselves may be under active development or require further specific configuration and model training beyond basic package installation.

 The S3 to Sentinel Connector incorporates machine learning capabilities for intelligent log processing and anomaly detection.

 ## ML Components